roman-milk/roman-milk.github.io/rileys-bar.md

  "Maybe later.
 Right now you need to dance with Suze."

  I offered Susan my arm and we moved out onto the dance floor.
-The juke box was playing a slow tune and as we swayed across the floor Susan said: Report_Story #2
+The juke box was playing a slow tune and as we swayed across the floor Susan said: